Algeciras: History

-Algeciras was refounded after 1704 by refugees from Gibraltar following the territory's capture by Anglo-Dutch forces in the War of the Spanish Succession.
-As early as 1705, the place was described as "...a heap of stones,...only a few hovels scattered here and there, amidst an infinity of ruins".
-The sense of temporariness among the displaced population and the hopes for a return to Gibraltar were shattered by the 1713 Treaty of Utrecht.
-Besides Gibraltarians, throughout the 18th century repopulation was also participated by settlers from the rest of the Iberian Peninsula and from elsewhere, standing out Italians in the latter regard.
+Algeciras was refounded after 1704 by refugees from Gibraltar following the territory's capture by Anglo-Dutch forces during the War of the Spanish Succession.
+In 1705, Algeciras was described as "...a heap of stones,...only a few hovels scattered here and there, amidst an infinity of ruins".
+Though the refugees intended on eventually returning to Gibraltar, such plans were abandoned following the 1713 Peace of Utrecht, in which Spain agreed to ceded the territory to Great Britain.
+Besides them, throughout the 18th century repopulation was also participated by settlers from the rest of the Iberian Peninsula and from elsewhere, standing out Italians in the latter regard.
 Population rapidly increased (from 1,845 in 1725 to 6,241 in 1787).
 The Algeciras' social structure featured a comparatively small number of nobles and comparatively larger weight of clergy.
 Just like the rest of the Campo de Gibraltar, husbandry (cattle in particular) played an important role in the economy during the 18th century thanks to the rich pastures.
 Given the abundance of international conflicts in the Strait area during the 18th century, corsair activities against ships belligerent with Spain or neutral ships provisioning the enemy also became an important part of the economy.

 It was fortified to guard against British raids with installations such as the Fuerte de Isla Verde built to guard key points.
 The city was rebuilt on its present rectangular plan by Charles III in 1760.
 In July 1801, the French and Spanish navies fought the British Royal Navy offshore in the Battle of Algeciras, which ended in a British victory.

 The city became the scene for settling a major international crisis as it hosted the Algeciras Conference in 1906.
 The international forum to discuss the future of Morocco which was held in the Casa Consistorial (town hall).
 It confirmed the independence of Morocco against threats from Germany, and gave France control of banking and police interests.
 In July 1942 Italian frogmen set up in a secret base in the Italian tanker Olterra, which was interned in Algeciras, in order to attack shipping in Gibraltar.
 During the Franco era, Algeciras underwent substantial industrial development, creating many new jobs for the local workers made unemployed when the border between Gibraltar and Spain was sealed by Franco between 1969 and 1982.

 In 1982 there was a failed plan codenamed Operation Algeciras conceived by the Argentinian military to sabotage the British military facilities in Gibraltar during the Falklands War.
 The Spanish authorities intervened just before the attack, and deported the two Argentine Montoneros and military liaison officer involved.